AdobeDocs/experience-manager-65.en/help/assets/configure-asset-link.md

 1. Close Adobe Asset Link and restart the Creative Cloud application.
 1. To verify that the user has the expected access, reopen Adobe Asset Link.

 Once these steps are performed, other users in the same group can connect to Experience Manager with Adobe Asset Link in their first attempt.
-They automatically have the same permissions as the other users in the group
+They automatically have the same permissions as the other users in the group.

 ## Manage Experience Manager users to work with Adobe Asset Link {#manage-users}